Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Acknowledgement

 \section{Acknowledgement}

+Authors D.L., P.E.B., and G.M.E. are also affiliated with the Data Sciences Institute at the University of Toronto.
+Author R.G.A. is also affiliated with the Dunlap Institute for Astronomy \& Astrophysics at the University of Toronto.

-Part of the computation in this work is conducted using the computing clusters at the Digital Research Alliance of Canada.
+Part of the computation in this work is conducted using the computing clusters at the Digital Research Alliance of Canada, and the authors are grateful for the computational resources.
 The authors would like to thank the Associate Editor, the Editor, and the Referees for their helpful comments that significantly improved the paper.